sst/guide/_chapters/redirect-on-login.md

 And that's it!
 Our app is ready to go live.

-Next we'll be looking at how to host our React app!
-And we'll do it on our own domain!
+Next we'll be deploying our serverless app to production.
+And we'll do it using our own domain!

-We should mention that if you want to use the setup we've described so far but want to use a Facebook login, we have a separate chapter on that — [Facebook Login with Cognito using AWS Amplify]({% link _chapters/facebook-login-with-cognito-using-aws-amplify.md %}).
-It builds on what we've covered so far.